-Consider choosing something you can reach with one hand (like a shelf or folder), even while holding a stack of mail.
+Consider choosing something you can reach with one hand, like a shelf or folder, even while holding a stack of mail.

-Group tax documents by category
+2. Group tax documents by category

-Find last year’s return
+3. Find last year’s return

-Start worksheets and lists for 2017
+4. Start worksheets and lists for 2018

-For example, you may need to get tax information from your child care provider or the number of square feet in your home office.
+For example, you may need to get tax information from your child care provider, or you may need to figure out the number of square feet in your home office.